TritonDataCenter/rfd/rfd/0100/README.md

 At Joyent, we require all repositories to provide a `check` target in their Makefiles.
-Currently, for code written in JavaScript, we require using [JavaScript Lint](http://javascriptlint.com/).
+Currently, for code written in JavaScript, we require using [JavaScript Lint].
 While it does catch a variety of issues, it has some problems of its own:

 - JavaScript Lint doesn't recognize `"use strict"` as being special, which makes using strict mode with the `want_assign_or_call` check impossible.
-- The unreferenced identifier checks aren't configurable, which makes it annoying to turn them on when using a library like [vasync](https://www.npmjs.com/package/vasync), which passes a frequently ignored variable to the functions given to `pipeline()`.
+- The unreferenced identifier checks aren't configurable, which makes it annoying to turn them on when using a library like [vasync], which passes a frequently ignored variable to the functions given to `pipeline()`.

   While these identifiers can be marked as okay with `jsl:ignore` or `jsl:unused` comments, doing this everywhere gets annoying and ugly pretty quickly.